ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 We already learned about `grunt.config`.
 And believe it or not, you can use it multiple time in a single external file to configure multiple tasks at once!

-Lets see how it works:
+Let’s see how it works:

     // tasks/styles.js